clean-code-craft-tcq-1/test-for-analytics-VaibhavBhapkar/README.md

 List the dependencies of the Analysis-functionality.

 1. Access to the Server containing the telemetrics in a csv file
-2. Required data availability in CSV file( Includes readings and recorded timestamp)
+2. Library to read CSV file in program & Availability of CSV file on server
-3. Availability of CSV file on server
+3. Permission to read available CSV file on server
-4. Permission to read available CSV file on server
+4. Library for PDF write

 ### Mark the System Boundary